Leon2xiaowu/wxsshup/README.md

 [WebSocket SERVER] ws://localhost:3003/updater
 ```

-Then automatically open `wxsshup/backend/admin.html` in the browser
+If there is `-w` option then automatically open `wxsshup/backend/admin.html` in the browser

 step 2.